Features

 All three describe the same reality, but only (1) and (3) are explicit and communicable.
 Lag introduces a second, hidden language for expressing time, fragmenting shared understanding and making plans harder to read, explain, and lint.

-By removing lag, we favor explicit temporal activities.
+Consequent encourages explicit temporal activities.
 This slightly increases verbosity, but improves clarity, auditability, and consistency across teams.
 To offset verbosity, Consequent provides strong visual grouping and compression, so explicit phases remain readable without hiding meaning.

 Rare constraint types in traditional PM tools hide what's actually happening.
 Consequent maps these cleanly to visible, named milestones.